bob448/dump-roblox-api/README.md

 For luau enums, you might want to try `SomeEnum:GetEnumItems()` for EnumItems or `Enum:GetEnums()` for all enums in luau itself.

-The most helpful results returned by this script is `Class Names` and dumped `Classes`.
+The most helpful results returned by this script is `ClassNames` and dumped `Classes`.

 # Before compiling:
 Make sure you have rust installed.
 That's all you need.